bertofurth/Seagate-Central-Debian/HOWTO-create-image.md

 The important "fw_printenv" and "fw_setenv" utilities which manipulate the u-boot environment variables have now been installed.
-We need to create the configuration file for these tools by issueing the following commands on the Seagate Central as root.
+We need to create the configuration file for these tools by issuing the following commands on the Seagate Central as root.

     cat << EOF > /etc/fw_env.config
     # MTD device name       Device offset   Env. size       Flash sector size       Number of sectors